AleksandarJavorovic/portfolio-project-1/README.md

 XYZcellent Solutions is an passionate, dedicated furniture company, consisting of young skilled craftsmen, designers and furniture enthusiasts who share same vision: providing high-quality, inovative, stylish furniture for our customers, which will decorate their living or working space.

-As for our targeted group of customers, well, that can be literally anyone with a desire to change his/her living or working space for better.
+As for our targeted group of customers, well, that can be literally anyone with a desire to change their living or working space for better.

 [XYZcellent Solutions live project here.](https://aleksandarjavorovic.github.io/portfolio-project-1/)